soumik12345/psynapse/README.md

 ### How It Works

 1. When a node's `execute()` method raises an exception, the error is caught by the error handling system
+2. The **node is highlighted with a red border** to visually indicate the error source
-2. A toast notification appears at the bottom-right corner with the error details
+3. A toast notification appears at the bottom-right corner with the error details
-3. **Graph execution is paused** to prevent cascading errors
+4. **Graph execution is paused** to prevent cascading errors
-4. The status bar displays "⏸ Execution Paused - Fix error and close toast to resume"
+5. The status bar displays "⏸ Execution Paused - Fix error and close toast to resume"
-5. **Fix the error** (e.g., change input values to avoid division by zero)
+6. **Fix the error** (e.g., change input values to avoid division by zero)
-6. **Click the ✕ button** on the toast to dismiss it
+7. **Click the ✕ button** on the toast to dismiss it
+8. The red border is removed from the node
-7. Execution automatically resumes:
+9. Execution automatically resumes:
    - If the error is fixed, execution continues normally
-   - If the error persists, a new toast appears and execution pauses again
+   - If the error persists, the node is highlighted again and a new toast appears

 ### Error Flow

 ```
-Error Occurs → Toast Shown → Execution Paused → User Fixes Error → User Closes Toast → Execution Resumes
+Error Occurs → Node Highlighted (Red Border) → Toast Shown → Execution Paused
                                                                       ↓
+                                                            User Fixes Error
+                                                                      ↓
+                                                          User Closes Toast
+                                                                      ↓
+                                                    Red Border Removed → Execution Resumes
+                                                                      ↓
                                                             Error Still Exists?
                                                                       ↓
-                                                                    New Toast → Pause Again
+                                                    New Red Border → New Toast → Pause Again
 ```

 ### Example